 Kate is multi-formatted to the max.
 She blogs, vlogs, twitters, friends, facebooks.
 The portal to all this fun is her recently upgraded website Kateclinton.com.
 Kate’s weekly video blog is must-see TV.
 In it she is an Andrea Rooney pleasantly kvetching about the news and views of the day.
 But without the eyebrow problem.
 Kate writes bi-monthly columns for The Progressive and a monthly column in the Washington Blade which she waxes comical and philosophical about the state of our nation and those who have put us in such a state.

-Kate also blogs for Huffington Post, The Progressive, Bilerico and Olivia Connect.
-She has written for The New York Times, Women's Review Of Books, and The Advocate among other publications.
-Kate served as a writer on The Rosie O'Donnell Show during its rollout period in 1996.
+Kate also blogs for Huffington Post, dot429, The Progressive, The San Francisco Bay Times, Bilerico and Olivia Connect.
+She has written for The New York Times, Women’s Review Of Books, and The Advocate among other publications.
+Kate served as a writer on The Rosie O’Donnell Show during its rollout period in 1996.